Data Processing Terms

 - Controller hereby authorises Processor and its Affiliate to appoint a third party to process Business Personal Data on behalf of the Processor (“Subprocessor”), subject always to the stipulation that the Processor must ensure that Subprocessor adheres to these Terms in relation to the processing of Business Personal Data.

 - Controller and its Affiliate may continue to use those Subprocessors already engaged by Controller or its Affiliate at the Effective Date.
+Controller also expressly agrees that Processor may use at any time the services of Vanner Perez Notaries LLP for the performance of courier, delivery and notarisation-related services and Westminster Legalisation Services Ltd for the performance of legalisation-related services.

 6. Security Incidents